-Adult Protective Services helps to prevent or stop harm from occurring to vulnerable adults.
-For more information or to file a report of harm, visit our Adult Protective Services website or email doh.sds.info@alaska.gov
+Adult Protective Services helps to prevent or stop harm from occurring to wilnerable adults.
+For more information or to file a report of harm, contact Adult Protective Services or call 907.269.3666.

 Alaska 2-1-1 (United Way of Alaska)